Field work

 Lab World-Model — blast radius in few tokens

-AI agents are expensive and slow when they rediscover infrastructure by SSH every time.
-The world-model is a deterministic dependency graph — 16 hosts and 678 services inventoried from the SIEM's data spine, overlaid with hand-recorded operational hazards — plus a retriever that answers "what breaks if this goes down?" without touching a single host.
-Phase 0 proved the inventory with zero SSH connections.
+AI agents are expensive and slow when they rediscover infrastructure from scratch every time.
+The world-model is a deterministic dependency graph — every host and service in the environment inventoried automatically from existing monitoring, overlaid with hand-recorded operational hazards — plus a retriever that answers "what breaks if this goes down?" without touching a single host.
+Proven against the live environment with no privileged access required.

 PRJ-005 · design complete